AlexAntony3/executioner/README.md

 ### Flow Charts

 The below flow charts show the process that is to be followed in the development of the application.
+The flow chart was created using [draw.io](https://app.diagrams.net/ "draw.io").
 The validation required at each input point is added to make sure that the game is reactive to all possible outcomes.

 ![Process Flow Chart](docs/screenshots/flowchart.png "Process Flow Chart")